GoldenMinerNetwork/golden-miner-nockchain-gpu-miner/README.md

 ### How to Get Your Pubkey
-You can generate one locally using [nockchain-wallet](https://github.com/zorp-corp/nockchain?tab=readme-ov-file#install-wallet)
+You can generate one locally using [nockchain-wallet](https://github.com/zorp-corp/nockchain?tab=readme-ov-file#install-wallet).
+If you encounter a lot of issues during compilation that you can’t resolve, and you trust us, you can download it from [here](https://github.com/GoldenMinerNetwork/nockchain-wallet/releases) .
+We strongly recommend that you compile directly from the source code.

 ### Proxy
 ***If you have multiple machines, we strongly recommend using the [proxy](https://github.com/GoldenMinerNetwork/golden-miner-nockchain-gpu-miner/blob/main/proxy.md) software.
 It will effectively reduce your network requirements and help you achieve a more stable hashrate.***